scrapy/scrapyd/docs/config.rst

 Scrapyd includes an interface with a website to provide simple monitoring and access to the application's webresources.
-This setting must provide the root class of the twisted web resource.
+This setting must provide the root class of the twisted web resource. you can add or change views in config file, `views` section. views are `twisted.web.template` Elements

 jobstorage
 -------